-As always, I say things strongly when there is nuance.
-I think we should optimise for Agility everywhere.
+Adaptability comes from a combination of agility and resilience.
+We should optimise for Adaptability everywhere.
 All our teams, our systems, need to be able to work in an agile way at the drop of a hat, to respond to changing circumstance.
 Within that, there is always room to optimise flow, in the knowledge that the flow could change to something quite different at any time, so don’t over-invest.
 And with the constraint that the improvement of flow must never reduce our capacity for agility.

 My favorite example is auto manufacturers who once dreamed of humanless factories until they realised it’s not flexible enough.
 They’re not Henry Ford cranking out identical black cars.

-As we make work Clear and defined, our system must always be ready to drop into interactive exploratory mode at any time.
+As we make work Clear and defined, we can optimise for efficiency in that special case, but our system of work must always be ready to drop into interactive exploratory mode at any time.